fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 10`, we pass in the local variable `b` to the `puts` method, which will output a string object `'2'` and return `nil` (since `puts` always returns `nil`).

-*What does the following code return?
+*10) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 n = ​10